Understand finance terms with our glossary of personal finance

 grace period.
 Also called a free period, this is the period in which you can pay your balance in full before the due date, avoiding any finance charges.
 Knowing whether your credit card offers a grace period is especially important if you plan to pay your account in full each month.
 Without a grace period, the card provider may impose a finance charge from the date you use your card or from the date each transaction is posted to your account.

 gross domestic product.
-Commonly referred to as GDP, the total value of a country’s goods and services produced in its borders during a year.
+Commonly referred to as GDP, the total value of a country’s goods and services produced in its borders over a given year.

 gross national product.
 Total value of a country’s GDP plus income from foreign investments during a year.